ubuntu-robotics/foxglove-studio-rock/README.md

 To open Foxglove using a specific layout or data source, construct a "deep link" URL using the format:

 ```
 https://127.0.0.1:8080/?param1=value2&param2=value2
 ```

 The complete documentation can be found on
 [Foxglove shareable links doc](https://docs.foxglove.dev/docs/visualization/shareable-links)

-Additionally, this rock is integrating a patch to add the following parameter:
+Starting at version 1.87.0, this rock includes [a patch](./1.87.0/local/0001-studio-base-workspace-add-layout-data-from-url.patch) allowing custom dynamic layout through the following parameter:

 | parameter | type | required | description |
 | ----------|------|----------|------------ |